nontan-rh/proction/README.md

 Proction is a utility library for versatile dataflow-based tasks that provides:

 - Fine-grained resource management
-- Parallel processing with fine-grained control
+- Intuitive interface similar to regular programming
 - Good integration with externally managed resources
-- Intuitive interface similar to regular programming
+- Highly customizable scheduling and parallelism

 Each feature is provided in a modular, customizable way, and you can combine them as you like.